alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/bareos_pool_operations/README.md

 ### batch_process_bareos_volumes.sh

-Common-usage and the most multifunctional script for Bareos pool and volumes troubleshooting.
+The most versatile and commonly used script for Bareos pool and volumes troubleshooting.

 Apply action for a range of volumes: